csanry/csanry.github.io/_projects/TPCH.md

 Data may come from various sources such as transactional databases, external APIs, or files.
 Load:

-Once data is extracted, it is loaded into Snowflake.
-Snowflake’s COPY INTO command allows for fast, parallelized data loading from files stored in cloud storage (such as Amazon S3 or Google Cloud Storage).
 Snowflake can efficiently handle massive datasets, so even large volumes of TPC-H data can be loaded quickly and accurately.
 Transform: